+(3) Valuation techniques used to derive level 2 and level 3 fair values

-Asset class and fair value hierarchy \$'000 Valuation approach Last comprehensive valuation date Valuer engaged Key assumptions and estimates (related data sources) Index applied (change in index recognised this year) Other interim revaluation adjustment Land (level 2) 2021: \$4,578 2020: \$4,043 Land (level 3) 2021: \$4,081 2020: \$4,121 Market value 30 June 2016 CA Brown and Associates Fair value of land is measured at current market value, which is derived by reference to market based evidence including observable historical sales data for properties of similar nature and specification in the same localities.
-Where there is a lack of appropriate comparable sales evidence, the valuation is based on the closest comparable sales in terms of the characteristics of the parcel and sales evidence. with no material impact Nil Buildings and structures (level 2) 2021: \$6,843 2020: \$6,731 Buildings and structures (level 3) 2021: \$28,913 2020: \$29,242 cost 30 June 2016 CA Brown and Associates Council buildings and structures are typically of a specialised nature such that there is no active market for these assets.
+Asset class and fair value hiearchy Valuation approach Last comprehensive valuation date Valuer engaged Index applied (change in index recognised this year) Other interim revaluation adjustment Land (level 2) 2022: \$4,630 2021: \$4,578 Market Value 28/02/22 Jones Lang LaSalle Public Sector Full comprehensive valuation Nil Land (level 3) 2022: \$4,245 2021: \$4,081 Valuations Pty Ltd

+Fair value of land is measured at current market value, which is derived by reference to market based evidence including observable historical sales data for properties of similar nature and specification in the same localities.
+Where there is a lack of appropriate comparable sales evidence, the valuation is based on the closest comparable sales in terms of the characteristics of the parcel and sales evidence.

+Asset class and fair value hiearchy Valuation approach Last comprehensive valuation date Valuer engaged Index applied (change in index recognised this year) Other interim revaluation adjustment Buildings and structures (level 2) 2022: \$6,863 2021: \$6,843 Current replacement cost 28/02/22 Jones Lang LaSalle Public Sector Valuations Pty Ltd Full comprehensive valuation Nil Buildings and structures (level 3) 2022: \$41,021 2021: \$28,913 Liu

+Council buildings and structures are typically of a specialised nature such that there is no active market for these assets.
 Fair value for these assets has been determined on the basis of replacement with a new asset having similar service potential.
 As there is no depth of market for specialised buildings and structures, fair value has been derived using a cost approach; current replacement cost less accumulated depreciation adjusted to reflect the consumed or expired service potential of the building and structures assets.
-Current replacement cost is derived from reference to market data for recent projects and costing guides issued by Rawlinson's (Australian Construction Handbook). with no material impact Nil
+Current replacement cost is derived from reference to market data for recent projects and costing guides such as Rawlinsons and Cordells.

-Asset class and fair value hierarchy Valuation approach Last comprehensive valuation date Valuer engaged Key assumptions and estimates (related data sources) Index applied (change in index recognised this year) Other interim revaluation adjustment Roads (level 3) Current replacement cost 31 March 2018 Shepherd Services Pty Ltd The review was completed utilising the Australian Bureau of Statistics indexes, ABS Catalogues, 6427.0 Producer Price Indexes, Australia.
-Table 17.
-Index Number 30, "Building Construction Queensland".
+Roads (level 3) Current replacement cost 31/03/2018 Shepherd Services Pty Ltd Desktop valuation conducted by Australis Asset Advisory Group with an indexation of 7.64% Nil 7.04%

+The review was completed utilising the Civil Structures Index.

 Council categorises its road infrastructure into urban and rural roads and further sub-categorises these into sealed and unsealed roads.
 Urban roads are segmented generally from intersection to intersection.
 Rural roads are segmented to about 5 kilometre lengths or sometimes longer where there is no logical cut off point.
 Sometimes they are shorter if there is a significant change in construction ages or dimensions and sometimes longer where intersections are close together.
 All road segments are then componentised into formation, pavement and seal (where applicable).
 Council assumes that environmental factors such as soil type, climate and topography are consistent across each segment.
-Council also assumes a segment is designed and constructed to the same standard and uses a consistent amount of labour and materials. with no material impact Nil
+Council also assumes a segment is designed and constructed to the same standard and uses a consistent amount of labour and materials.